The Hub’s mission is to help independent life-long learners have the best of both worlds: customization and community.

 We all know that same-aged children can share common ground yet differ in many ways, including in the interests and strengths that shape their lives and eventual career choices.
 Ten-year-old Zack may really enjoy working with images, and be drawn to art classes, producing videos, and similar activities; Sophie may be more keen on animals, and really enjoy ecology programs, watching wildlife documentaries, and so on.
 How they learn life’s basics may also differ—Zack’s parents may favor an online curriculum that tracks one set of standards, while Sophie’s may prefer in-person learning that follows a different set of standards, or a more organic approach.
 A customized education (a curated set of resources and experiences that are tailored to an individual) can serve them well in all instances.
 Yet Zack and Sophie may also crave a consistent peer group.
 Meeting both sets of needs—customization and community—can be a challenge.

 I’d personally observed this phenomenon as our homeschooled daughter was entering her tween years.
 She had attended several homeschooling groups (which I’d co-founded and helped manage) in Washington, DC.
 But after childhood, coordinating everyone’s activities and schedules became more complicated, as young people began to gravitate toward more specialized pursuits that took place at different times and locations.
-The benefits of customization came at a cost—the primary reason I heard from parents who eventually abandoned this approach in favor of institutions with one-size requirements was that their children missed having regular interactions with the same group of friends.
+The benefits of customization came at a cost—the primary reason I heard from parents who eventually abandoned this approach in favor of institutions with one-size-fits-all requirements was that their children missed having regular interactions with the same group of peers.

 I saw an opportunity to create a communal space (like a college campus, but on a smaller scale and for all ages) where a range of educational activities could be pursued, in a modular way, to satisfy the desire to balance customization and community as individuals travel along distinct, “this size fits you” educational pathways.

-Topics, themes, activities, project goals and roles are chosen collaboratively by everyone, based on interests, strengths, and areas targeted for improvement.
+Topics, themes, activities, project goals and roles are chosen collaboratively by everyone, based on curiosity, interests, strengths, and areas targeted for improvement.
 This means that no two terms are the same, as interests, abilities and needs evolve.
 In lieu of following a fixed curriculum that is limited to just one “subject,” the micro-academy is guided by its objectives (well-rounded intellectual and personal growth, plus feeding the soul) and a daily framework, which can be tweaked at any time to better meet the group’s needs—time blocks have occasionally been shortened, lengthened or rearranged to improve each day’s flow.

 Some shorter activities, including certain discussions (from the specific, such as the history of a Native American tribe, to the meta, such as how we know what we know) and games such as the popular geography game GeoGuessr, may involve the entire group; others take place in smaller breakout rooms, whose themes have been as varied as creative writing, math challenges, art, book club, debate club, and Star Wars.
 A theme may last for only one session, or it may continue for days or even weeks, with one topic naturally feeding into another.
 The Star Wars-themed breakout room, for instance, led to discussions about character development, narrative arcs, the technology of special effects, the ethics of cloning, and the state of cloning science in the real world.